-ArticleIn this article we document the rising use of prescription drugs in the United States and introduce two models that can be used to evaluate causality as it relates to drug use.
+ArticleIn this article, Toxicologist and Drug Safety Expert, Michael Whitekus discusses the rising use of prescription drugs in the United States and introduces two models that can be used to evaluate causality as it relates to drug use.

 Association vs. Causation

 When individuals develop debilitating health conditions, our experts in toxicology are often retained to determine if the negative health outcomes were caused by the use of specific prescription drugs or exposure to particular chemical agents.

 There is a tendency among non-medical professionals to look at a temporal association as definitive proof of causation.
 However, the fact that a negative health outcome developed along with, or closely following, exposure to a particular substance does not prove causality.

 Prescription drug use has increased significantly in the United States in recent years.
 Comparing the intervals 1988–1994 and 2007–2010, the percentage of Americans not taking any prescription drugs in the past 30 days decreased from 61% to 53% while those taking five or more drugs increased from 4% to 10% (see figure 1a).
 This is significant because adverse drug reactions exponentially increase when multiple drugs are used at the same time.

 Prescription drug use is highest among older age groups.
 In 2007-2010, ~50% of adults aged 45 years and over reported taking one to four drugs in the past 30 days, compared with just ~23% of children.
 The percentage of people taking five or more drugs in the past 30 days increases with age, from less than 1% of children to ~40% of adults aged 65 and over (see figure 1b).